damomarco/receipt_tracker/docs/roadmap.md

     -   **Status**: ✅ **Done**
     -   **Description**: Implemented a settings modal allowing users to add, edit, and delete their own custom expense categories.
 These categories are now used by the Gemini AI and throughout the app's UI.

--   **Performance Optimization & Code Refactor**:
-    -   **Status**: ✅ **Done**
-    -   **Description**: Conducted a full code audit.
-Refactored state management to use React Context, eliminating prop drilling.
-Memoized expensive calculations for a more responsive UI and implemented dynamic coloring for custom categories.

 -   **Expense Categorization**:
     -   **Status**: ✅ **Done**
     -   **Description**: The Gemini API now suggests a category for each individual item on a receipt.
 The UI has been updated to support item-level category editing.